Finding a good deal on your travel money means getting the best return for your pounds sterling. This guide will show you how.

 By the travel money company — most charge a transaction fee of up to 3% for using your credit card to pay for your currency.

-you can avoid delivery charges by picking up the currency in store
+Avoid delivery charges by picking up the currency in store

-Planning in advance gives you time to weigh up the pros and cons of the different travel money options, including online cash orders and travel money cards.
+Advanced planning gives you time to weigh up the pros and cons of the different travel money options, including online cash orders and travel money cards.

 "Excellent website for currency exchange: I have used it many times, it is simple to use and very fast and clearly shows the best exchange rates in an instant.
 I would recommend it to anyone."